sseidel16/ByzantineIson/README.md

 This Android application plays isokratima (ison) for chanters of Byzantine music.
 It comes with 6 main scales and allows users to edit scales.

+Updates:
+* The delay moving from note to note has been fixed.
+Switching is now more or less instant.
+* Sound sets all work on the native layer with instant switching between notes

 Known issues:
-* There is a delay moving from note to note: I have taken a long break from developing and am now back on and working to fix this delay.
+* Volume does not gradually change
+* Frequency change is instant and unnatural
+* Player is not destroyed and created properly

 Future features:
+* Add settings option for volume change time
+* Add settings option for frequency change time
 * Control width of the ison dock
 * Dark mode for when in church